Michael Zetterer: SpVgg Unterhaching

 For the 2013–14 season, Zetterer first served as reserve goalkeeper behind Korbinian Müller.
 After Müller had shown weaknesses at set pieces, head coach Manuel Baum promoted Zetterer to the new regular goalkeeper.
 He made his debut on 1 March 2014, in a 4–2 loss away at Hallescher FC.
 Although Müller returned once between the sheets, Zetterer started in eleven of the last twelve matches of the season.

 In the 2014–15 season, Zetterer remained Unterhaching's regular goalkeeper, the youngest of his kind in the 3.
 Liga.
-His performances drew the interest of the Germany national youth football team and several Bundesliga clubs.
+His performances drew the interest of the Germany national youth football team levels and several Bundesliga clubs.

 Werder Bremen

 In January 2015, Zetterer moved to Bundesliga side Werder Bremen.
 According to media reports, he signed a contract until 2018 and cost a transfer fee of €100,000.
 He took up the role of second reserve keeper behind Raphael Wolf and Koen Casteels.
 In the second half of the 2014–2015 season, Zetterer had seven appearances with Werder Bremen's reserve team contributing to its promotion from the fourth tier Regionalliga to the 3.
 Liga.

-With Wolf injured Zetterer was second goalkeeper of the first team for most of the first half of the 2015–2016 season.
+With Wolf injured Zetterer was second goalkeeper of the first team for most of the first half of the 2015–16 season.
 He made his first appearance of the season in the reserve team's 3–2 defeat of Chemnitzer FC on 1 November 2015.

 Zetterer was largely kept out of action by two scaphoid fractures he suffered in 2015 and 2016, and resulting complications made a further surgery necessary in November 2017.
 In July 2018, he agreed a contract extension until 2019 with Werder Bremen.

 In February 2019, he joined Austria Klagenfurt on loan.

 In June, Zetterer agreed a "long-term" extension with Werder Bremen and a two-year loan move to Eredivisie side PEC Zwolle.

 Zetterer's loan to PEC Zwolle was cut short and he again extended his contract in January 2021, after Werder Bremen agreed to loan out Stefanos Kapino.

 On 11 September 2022, he made his Bundesliga debut, replacing the injured Jiří Pavlenka in a 1–0 defeat to FC Augsburg.

+Eintracht Frankfurt

+On 20 August 2025, Zetterer signed a four-season contract with Eintracht Frankfurt.